 • Use an electric razor to get all the hair at the same length.

 Important!
 Make sure to shave well.
-A couple of times I had some long hairs in the bikini area and when the laser hit them it was very painful.
+I had some long hairs in the bikini area a couple of times, and it was very painful when the laser hit them.

 Does laser hair removal hurt?

 The pain was one of the things that made me hesitate to get laser hair removal done for some time.
-No matter how comfortable or painless it may seem on advertisments, to me it always looked painful.
-But now that I’ve experienced it, to accurately answer this question, there are 3 main things to consider:
+No matter how comfortable or painless it may seem in advertisements, it always looked painful to me.
+But now that I’ve experienced it, to answer this question accurately, there are three main things to consider:

 1. The laser machine that will be used and its settings.